Jiarre/NGN/Z_Progetto/README.md

 ## How to wakeup / shutdown hosts ##
-On a mininet's child node execute "sendPacketHost.py" and specify mac-address or hostname if the backgroundDNSServer is running hostname and ip specified will wake up, else nothing will happen
+On a mininet's child node execute "sendPacketHost.py" and specify mac-address or hostname if the backgroundDNSServer is running hostname and mac specified will wake up, else nothing will happen

 ## How to get information ##
 Even if you can't ping down hosts you can still use "getStatusHost" to get the status of every host of the network